uvarc/rc-website/content/post/2025-Call-for-Posters.md

 <img class="card-img-top" src="/images/RC_posters_image.png" alt="" style="float: right;">

-Save the date: <strong>RC Exhibition Call for Posters</strong>

-Students & Postdocs: Poster Submissions Due March 28
+Poster Submissions Due March 28 for pre-judging (See below for submission instructions.)

-Event Date:  April 23, 2025
+<strong>UVA Research Computing Exhibition April 23, 2025</strong>

-Prizes, speakers, and light refreshments will be on hand.
+Prizes, speakers, and light refreshments will be on hand at the event.
 `
 <strong>Everyone is welcome to attend</strong>.